AminoffZ/blog/src/content/blog/animated-svgs.md

 ![](/blog/tiff.png)

 Pretty terrible isn't it?
 Not just reading bytecode; they trademarked this?
 Anyway, its so terrible in fact, that they themselves used another format to create it.
 Can you guess which one?
 You guessed it.
-Here it is in all its glory:
+Read it in all its glory:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>